ve-global/recruitment/README.md

 # Ve Interactive recruitment JavaScript test

+The goal of this test is to capture data present on a page in order to send them to an API.

-The JavaScript test you are about to start is split in 2 different parts:
+In order to do that, the test you are about to start is split in 2 different parts:
-  1. The creation of a **ProcessMapping** class
+	1. Programming
-  2. The unit testing of your **ProcessMapping** class
+	2. Unit testing

 ----- package.json with npm install
------ What is "capture"

-## 1. The creation of a ProcessMapping class
+## 1. Programming

 You got an HTML page (*index.html*) that contains a form and some other information about what is the customer buying.
 The goal is to capture all those information and to send them using the DataReporter class which in this test prints all the captured data in the console.